Euphorbia peplis

 Euphorbia peplis, the purple spurge, is a species of Euphorbia, native to southern and western Europe, northern Africa, and southwestern Asia, where it typically grows on coastal sand and shingle.

+Description

-It is a small, prostrate annual plant, the stems growing to 10–20 cm long, typically with four stems from the base.
-The leaves are opposite, oval, 1–2 cm long, grey-green with reddish-purple veins.
+A small, prostrate, hairless annual plant, the stems growing to 10–20 cm long, typically with four stems from the base.
+The leaves are opposite, oval, 1–2 cm long, grey-green, somewhat fleshy, reddish-purple veined, with oblique bases and a somewhat curved and wavy shape.
+Fruit capsules hairless, containing smooth 3mm seeds.